Opponent: Mount St. Mary’s

 The Mount come into NEC at 3-10, losers of four straight, all coming on the road.
 In fact, Mount has won all three of their home games and lost all ten of their games away from Knott Arena.
 Under Jamion Christian, the Mount have been a team that plays much better at home than they do on the road.
 The Mount are 32-9 in three-plus seasons under Christian at home.
 In the past three season, the Mount have outscored their opponents at home by 5.4 points per game.
 This season, in their three home games, they have won by a 16.6 points per game margin.

-Other impact guys that could likely play a key factor are senior big man Taylor Danaher, sophomore guard Charles Glover, three-point specialist Will Miller, and sophomore forward Chris Wray who had a couple of highlight plays already this season.
+Other impact guys that could likely play a key factor are senior big man Taylor Danaher, senior forward Gregory Graves, sophomore guard Charles Glover, three-point specialist Will Miller, and sophomore forward Chris Wray who had several highlight plays already this season.

 What to know about LIU from their last game